-From scanning ABT's historical collection, several themes on profiting from the history of biology emerge.
-Each theme offers a separate motivation, variously emphasized in different lessons.
-Collectively, however, they provide potent reasons for venturing into history (echoed in other views from the classroom - e.g., Allchin, Andersen & Nielsen, 2014; Seker & Welsh, 2003; for more academic reviews, see Allchin, 2013; McComas, 2020).
-In a complementary paper (Allchin, submitted), I discuss a framework for combining and integrating these benefits.
+separate motivation, variously emphasized in different lessons.
+Collectively, however, they provide potent reasons for venturing into history (echoed in other views from the classroom-for example, Allchin, Andersen & Nielsen, 2014; Seker & Welsh, 2003; for more academic reviews, see Allchin, 2013; McComas, 2020a).
+In a complementary paper (Allchin, 2024), I discuss a framework for combining and integrating these benefits.